shadowmint/ruff/README.md

     like, turn all the .less files into .css files using lessc.
 An iterator of matches is passed to the callback during the build.
 See the examples;
     this is not the most obvious function to use.

+    - ruff.Build.notice('message...')
+    Print an arbitrary message; this is useful for debugging and keeping track of exactly what build sequence is being executed.

+    - ruff.Build.depend(buidl)
+    Add a dependency to be executed before the given build task.